mr-biz/yubikey_ssh_bitwarden/README.md

 ## Security Considerations

-- The script stores the private key in Bitwarden but cannot be used without the Yubikey that it was created with.
+- The script stores the private key in Bitwarden but cannot be used without the YubiKey that it was created with.
 Ensure your Bitwarden account is properly secured.
 - Using the `--no-touch-required` option reduces security by not requiring physical touch for authentication.
+- Using the `--verified-required` option enhances security by requiring user verification (e.g., PIN entry) for authentication.
 - rbw maintains a background process to hold keys in memory, similar to ssh-agent or gpg-agent.
 This improves usability but requires proper system security.

 ## About rbw

 rbw is an unofficial command-line client for Bitwarden that offers improved usability over the official CLI.
-It maintains a background process to hold keys in memory, allowing for simpler interaction without manually managing lock/unlock states or environment variables[1].
+It maintains a background process to hold keys in memory, allowing for simpler interaction without manually managing lock/unlock states or environment variables.

-For more information about rbw, including installation instructions for various platforms, configuration options, and usage details, visit the rbw GitHub repository: https://github.com/doy/rbw
+For more information about rbw, including installation instructions for various platforms, configuration options, and usage details, visit the [rbw GitHub repository](https://github.com/doy/rbw).

 ## Contributing